dionno/apidocs/source/includes/_search.md

 ```

 <aside class="notice">
-Filtered requests can combine filter rules with sorting rules by adding both properties to the payload
+  Filtered requests can combine filter rules with sorting rules by adding both properties to the payload.
 </aside>

 >Example